 - 1 tablespoon fractionated coconut oil

 - Mix both jojoba oil and fractionated coconut oil thoroughly in a glass container

 - Add sandalwood and vanilla essential oils a few drops at a time.

 - Take a whiff and stop when you found the perfect scent for you.

 - Store in your choice of bottle and apply.

 Creating your own blend of sandalwood vanilla perfume recipe is as simple as it gets.
 There are so many recipes to choose out there to ignite your olfactories.
 With the combined scent of flirty sandalwood and sensual vanilla plus a slew of fragrant essential oils, you can finally enjoy the scent that you do not only enjoy but benefit from, too.
+If you start making your own and need labels American Sign Letters can make custom purfume labels for you.
 Do you know that this also makes a thoughtful gift?